google/zooshi/docs/src/launch/default/santa/santa.md

 ## Install Zooshi

-Before you can play Zooshi in Santa Tracker mode, you have to install the game.
+Before you can play Zooshi in Santa mode, you have to install the game.
 If you have not done so already, please click on the button below to install Zooshi.